blochyuval/Yuval-shop/README.md

 ## 📌 Small Shop Project
-A full-stack product management app that allows users to create and update products in a simple, elegant interface.
+A full-stack product management app that allows users to create and update products in a simple interface.
 Built with Chakra UI on the frontend and Express + MongoDB on the backend.

 ## 📺 Demo